Exercise and nutrition tips for 2021

 “Getting started with healthy choices after the holidays can be a daunting prospect,” said Whiting.
-“However, if you start to make a few changes before the holidays, consistency will likely be easier to maintain.”
+“However, if you start to make a few changes before Jan.
+1, consistency will likely be easier to maintain.”

 This is the time of year when patients ask a lot of questions about their health, weight loss and exercise.
 It is important to consult a health care provider before major lifestyle modifications.
 “Eating smaller portions during the holidays and having seconds is one easy change that does not involve deprivation.
 Cut your calories; sugary sodas and alcoholic beverages are an easy way to pack on the calories and the pounds.
 Choosing water with citrus juice added or diet alternatives are better options,” said Whiting.
 “When eating out during the holidays, make healthier choices and save part of the meal for later.
 Have smaller portions for dessert is also a good way to reduce caloric intake.”